 This little green pumpkin came out of our garden recently.
 We have some Jarradale pumpkins growing, but Leo was using the tiller last week and accidentally cut the vine to this one.
 So I scooped it up and plopped it here.
 The color really does look pretty with the other chartreuse plants, but I have no idea how long it will last since it wasn't ready for pickin'!

-But there’s even another topsy turvy planter on the deck.
-It’s a smaller version that I made for a Hometalk video hangout.
+But there's even another topsy turvy planter on the deck.
+It's a smaller version that I made earlier this year.

 The pot holder plant stand has been hanging out on the deck for over 2 years now.
 The pots just get repainted with different colors for the changing seasons.
 The large white pumpkin grew in our garden over the summer so I'm surprised that it has lasted this long.
 It's a heirloom variety called Moonshine that grew from seeds tossed in the compost bin last year.